cristovaoth/safe-storage-hash/README.md

 # Calculate Safe Storage Hash

-A project that detects whether a deployed Gnosis Safe has experienced shadow storage writes
+A project that detects whether a deployed Safe has experienced shadow storage writes.

 ## Installation